Overdrivr/PhD/README.md

 ### Generating code for LaTeX tables using an online WYSIWYG editor

 This [great little tool](http://www.tablesgenerator.com/) enables for quick code generation for latex tables.
+Doesn't work very well with large tables, doesn't support tabularx package.
 This [one](http://truben.no/table/) exists too, but has less features (no support for merging cells for instance).